Tatenshi/RandomSongPicker/README.md

 Pick a random song!

-An Oculus Quest mod that simply adds a button to select a random song.
+A Beat Saber mod that simply adds a button to select a random song.

 ![Image of the UI](ReadMeAssets/UI.jpg)